-Jan Donia about the work ’Communications’ from the book ’Going Dutch’ 2001
+Jan Donia about my temporary work ’Communications’ from the book ’Going Dutch’, published on the occasion of Rotterdam Cultural Capital of Europe 2001 :

 The beginning of a dream (To think,feel and want) The pastel colors and attractive red lips make the ’Communications’ by Koos Veerkamp 1955 Poeldijk on the gable of the NautaDutilh building on Kruisplein, look like an advertising message!
 But what product is being advertised?
 Daily,thousands of people get to look at the high, slim artwork (24 x 7,5 meters).
 Within a few months it had really established itself within the townscape and you can’t imagine the gable without it anymore.
 But it stil remains mysterious in the way that the depicted elements of mouths, brains and fetus are so curiously connected.
 The image is being interrupted.
 By what, I still don’t know,even though I have passed it on foot, tram and car dozens of times.
 However, it is the unknown element that really determines the strenght and quality.
 Even Veerkamp himself cannot clarify this to me.
 He refers to the symbolicness of the work and talks about ’sonar waves’.
 I am not a whale, but I should be envious of the way these mammals communicate in such a mysterious manner.